 The QGNN mixer is analagous to the global update step in a GNN for graph regression, so we implement it with a custom global pooling operation \cite{GraphNets}.
 The mixer seeks to provide as much representational complexity as possible with a relatively simple architecture.
-To achieve this, it draws inspiration from the Kolmogorov-Arnold representation theorem \cite{Kolmogorov}, as discussed in Appendix \ref{appendix:kolmogorov}.
-Since we wish to preserve permutation invariance, the formulation of the QGNN mixer is similar to that of Deep Sets \cite{DeepSets}:

-where $\phi_\text{ {inner}}$ and $\phi_\text{ {outer}}$ denote multi layer perceptrons, and $\bigoplus$ denotes \textit{generalised aggregation}.
-Generalised aggregation parameterises the function space of most common aggregation functions, including mean, sum, min, max, geometric mean, and the Euclidean norm.
-Our formulation takes inspiration from the p-norm to parameterise the function space with scalars $\rho \in [-1, 1]$ and $\alpha \in [0, 1]$:

-Because interactions between agents are accounted for in the model, the QGNN mixer does not require a hypernetwork like QMIX \cite{QMIX}.
+To achieve this, we use Deep Sets \cite{DeepSets}, which serves as a universal approximator of set functions, which are symmetric, and therefore permutation-invariant---a property which follows from the Kolmogorov-Arnold representation theorem \cite{Kolmogorov}: